Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 (LAUGHTER)

-GROSS: Do you know, like, you say in the book that you used to - you were so nervous for a while during your childhood that you blinked, like, a hundred times a minute.
+GROSS: Do you know - like, you say in the book that you used to use - you were so nervous for a while during your childhood that you blinked, like, a hundred times a minute.

 SPRINGSTEEN: (Laughter) Yeah.